 Frequently Asked Questions

-- If I am casting from my own property while I fish, do I need a fishing license to fish in a public lake or reservoir?
+- If I am casting from my property while I fish do I need a fishing license to fish a river, stream, public lake or reservoir?
 Yes.
 You do not qualify for a landowner exemption because you do not own the waterbody that you are fishing.

 - Can I stock fish?
 No!
 Releasing fish or any other animal into a stream, river or reservoir can irreversibly ruin the fishing in that location.
 It is easy to imagine how an exotic species released from an aquarium could harm our native fish populations.
 But even the release of species such as a bass that might already live in that water body could introduce harmful viruses or diseases.
 For this reason only TWRA has the authority to stock public waters which includes all streams and rivers, and all public lakes and reservoirs.
 It is illegal to stock the waters of Tennessee, and only privately owned ponds may be stocked without TWRA approval.

 - Can I clean/dress my fish in any way, while on the water?
 It is unlawful to possess while afield any fish which has been altered to the extent that its species and/or total body length cannot be determined.